One pot chicken noodle soup is a quick and easy, comforting fix for a case of the sniffles. Ready in 30 minutes!

-The recipe today will have all the proper things you need but just incase you don’t have some stuff handy, some substitutes are always good to know.
+The recipe today will have all the proper things you need but just in case you don’t have some stuff handy, some substitutes are always good to know.
 I didn’t realize till later that it was all one pot, which is something people seem to love.
 Less washing, I get it.

 So what we do is just sauté some onions and garlic.
-I liked thinking that adding some garlic there would help things health wise.
-Same reason I suggest some lemon juice because hey, vitamin C.
+I liked thinking that adding some garlic there would help things health-wise.
+It’s the same reason I suggest some lemon juice because hey, vitamin C.

 Then it’s sautéing the veggies till they’re soft which doesn’t take too long at all.
-Adding some chicken broth, homemade or store bought, less sodium or regular.
+Adding some chicken broth, homemade or store-bought, less sodium or regular.
 Also, the longer the noodles sit, the more the egg noodles will absorb the soup, so just add more broth if you want it soupier.

-The chicken cubes will poach in the broth at the same time the egg noodles cook.
-Basically the amount of time you spend simmering the soup will depend on how tender you like your carrots since that’s what will take longest to cook.
+The cubed chicken will poach in the broth at the same time the egg noodles cook.
+Basically, the amount of time you spend simmering the soup will depend on how tender you like your carrots since that’s what will take the longest to cook.

-So use the carrots as a benchmark.
+So use the carrots as a benchmark on when the soup is done.
 Some seasonings are in order to make this yummy.
 I went with the regular thyme and oregano along with salt and pepper.

 And it’s done!
-One pot to wash and four portions of soup to give someone you love, including yourself.
+One-pot to wash and four portions of soup to give someone you love, including yourself.

 Feel better, whoever out there needs it!

 ♡ Affiliate disclosure: As an Amazon Associate, I earn commissions from qualifying purchases from Amazon.com.
 You can learn more about it here.